tschaffter/cxx-dev-tools/README.md

 1. each repository may host a copy of the configuration that the linter must use
 2. each repository may define a different version of the linter

-Both elements contribute to introduce discrepencies in the code formatting and make the maintenance of the code base across multiple repositories more difficult.
+Both elements contribute to introduce discrepancies in the code formatting and make the maintenance of the code base across multiple repositories more difficult.

 The solution proposed is to define both tools and configurations in one repository.
-This reposiutory can then be added as a Git submodule to multiple repositories that will then benefit from the same tools and configurations.
+This repository can then be added as a Git submodule to multiple repositories that will then benefit from the same tools and configurations.